junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 For however long they decide.

 Until the next time they leave.

+For as long as they want, and as long as they can have.

 Brian remembers he forgot to finish watering the plants.